Ben Cosgrove: Releases and recognition

 His 2011 album, Yankee Division, is based on landscapes around New England, taking its name from the Yankee Division Highway.
 In 2014, he released Field Studies, an album exploring the wider American landscape, from the Sierra Nevada to the Everglades.
 In 2015, Cosgrove released a live album, Solo Piano, which features recordings collected from performances in thirteen different states.
 His 2017 studio album, Salt, is a concept record comparing landscapes of flux and ambiguity to personal tumult and emotional unrest.
-Later releases include The Trouble With Wilderness (2021) and Bearings (2023).
+Later releases include The Trouble With Wilderness (2021), Bearings (2023), and Topograph (2026).

 In addition to his solo work, he often tours and records with other artists, including The Ghost of Paul Revere and Darlingside.

 Cosgrove's landscape compositions are discussed in Conor Knighton's Leave Only Footprints (2020) and Matthew Doucet's You've Never Heard Your Favorite Song: 100 Deep Cuts to Make Your World Sound Better (2020).
-He has served as an artist-in-residence with the Schmidt Ocean Institute, the New England National Scenic Trail, the Signet Society, Isle Royale National Park, Acadia National Park, and White Mountain National Forest.
+He has served as an artist-in-residence with the Schmidt Ocean Institute, the New England National Scenic Trail, the Signet Society, NASA, Isle Royale National Park, Acadia National Park, and White Mountain National Forest.